PAIDiPaidThis.com

 Why the price varies so much

-The cost of discs and pads depends first on the car, because disc size and type range from small solid rears to large vented or drilled fronts on heavier or sportier models.
-Which axle, or both, changes the total again.
-The parts are a bigger factor here than on a pads-only job, so the OEM versus aftermarket choice matters more, though quality aftermarket meets the same standards for far less than dealer prices.
-Electronic handbrakes and sensors add labour on some cars.
-And as always the labour rate itself, dealer or independent, sets a large part of what you finally pay.
+The cost of discs and pads depends first on the car, because disc size and type range from small solid rears to large vented or drilled fronts on heavier or sportier models, and bigger discs cost more to make and fit.
+Which axle needs doing, or both, changes the total again.
+The parts are a bigger factor here than on a pads-only job, so the OEM versus aftermarket choice matters more, though quality aftermarket meets the same standards for noticeably less than a dealer part number.
+Electronic handbrakes and wear sensors add labour time on some cars, since the caliper has to be reset or a sensor replaced alongside the disc.
+Who is doing the work matters too.
+A franchised main dealer, often owned by a large dealer group rather than a single local owner, tends to charge a higher hourly labour rate and fit only the manufacturer's own parts, while an independent garage can usually source the same quality aftermarket discs and pads and charge less for the same hour of work.
+Region plays a part as well, since labour rates in and around London and the South East generally run higher than in the rest of the UK, and that difference shows up directly in the final invoice.
+And as always, the labour rate itself, dealer or independent, sets a large part of what you finally pay on top of the parts.

 How to pay less

-• Get several quotes on WhoCanFixMyCar or BookMyGarage, since disc jobs vary a lot by garage.
+• Get several quotes on WhoCanFixMyCar or BookMyGarage, since disc jobs vary a lot from one garage to the next.

-• Replace pads and brake discs together so you are not paying the labour on two separate visits.
+• Replace pads and discs together when the discs need doing anyway, so you are not paying labour on two separate visits.

-• Only do the axle that needs it, rather than all four corners if the rears are fine.
+• Only do the axle that needs it, rather than paying for all four corners when the rears are still fine.

-• Choose quality aftermarket discs over OEM where the garage recommends them, as they meet the same standards.
+• Choose quality aftermarket discs over OEM where the garage recommends them, since they meet the same standards for less.

-• Use a good independent instead of a main dealer to cut the labour rate.
+• Use a good independent instead of a main dealer to cut the labour rate, especially outside warranty.

 Common questions